MichaelHeiser/SimpleSignatureItem/README.md

 # SimpleSignatureItem

-Simple qml signature Item ready to use within a dialogs
+Simple qml signature Item ready to use within a dialog

 # References